 What does a Dahlia Floral Tattoo Symbolize?

-The choice of this floral tattoo is for the refined and timeless few.
+The choice of a dahlia tattoo is for the refined and timeless few.
 Refined and timeless not in the sense of wealth or social status, but of the heart and spirit.
-This design is symbolic of eternal love, dignity, and bountiful life blessings.
+Dahlia tattoos are symbolic of eternal love, dignity, and bountiful life blessings.
 Choose this design if you have a lot to be grateful for in life!

 Uses of Dahlias